Reebok: United States

+Following the 2022 acquisition by Authentic, Reebok re-entered several major sports categories with new athlete signings.

+In December 2024, Reebok announced a long-term partnership with two-time US Open champion Bryson DeChambeau, designating the brand as the official apparel and footwear sponsor of DeChambeau and his LIV Golf team, Crushers GC, marking Reebok's return to the performance golf category.

+In 2023, Angel Reese became the first women's basketball player signed by Reebok under the brand's revived basketball division, led by Shaquille O'Neal as president and Allen Iverson as vice president.
+In October 2024, Reese agreed to a multi-year contract extension that included a signature shoe, making her one of a small number of active WNBA players with a signature shoe deal.
+Reebok subsequently signed additional WNBA players DiJonai Carrington and Lexie Brown.
+In October 2024, Reebok signed Virginia-native five-star prospect Nate Ament to a multi-year NIL deal, making him the first male high school basketball player to sign with the brand and one of the first high school athletes to receive Player Exclusive sneaker colorways.

+In May 2025, Reebok signed Detroit-native and Arkansas Razorbacks guard Darius Acuff Jr. to an NIL deal, later expanding it into a historic signature shoe agreement, making him the first NCAA men's basketball player to receive a signature shoe deal from a major U.S. brand while still in college.

+In 2025, Washington Capitals right wing Tom Wilson was announced as a Reebok ambassador, endorsing the brand's athletic footwear and off-ice training apparel as part of Reebok's return to hockey.

 Oceania

 In 2005, Reebok also signed an exclusive agreement to design and supply all eight team home and away strips for the new Australian A-League competition.
 Although not an expensive deal, this partnership paid dividends for Reebok, due to the growing popularity of football and the league in the area.
 An estimated 125,000 A-League jerseys were sold in Australia, a record for a single league's sales in a year for a sports manufacturer.
 Reebok's agreement ended at the finish of the 2010–11 season.
-On 29 September 2022, it announced a partnership with the National Basketball League (NBL) as the official footwear partner for the 2022–23 season.
+On September 29, 2022, it announced a partnership with the National Basketball League (NBL) as the official footwear partner for the 2022–23 season.

 South America

 Reebok was the uniform provider for Brazilian clubs Cruzeiro, Vasco, International and São Paulo FC; Argentine club Banfield; Paraguayan club General Díaz, and Uruguayan club Peñarol.
-Reebok also sponsored several national teams such as Argentina, Chile, Colombia, and Paraguay.
+Reebok also sponsored several national teams in the late 90s and early 2000s, such as Argentina, Chile, Colombia, and Paraguay.

 In November 2022, the company announced its return to the football stage, signing a new deal with Brazilian club Botafogo.
 In January 2025, Chilean club Unión Española announced a new deal with Reebok.